 - Social Media: Share information about your Call for Papers and the collection URL via Twitter, your Facebook page, and on your LinkedIn profile page and Events page.
 You can do this a moderate amount of times without seeming “spammy.”
 Encourage your team and industry advocates to also use their personal social network accounts to pass it along.
 And if you’re using Twitter, it’s perfectly acceptable to request that people retweet your message.

-- Blog: Write a blog article about your Call for Abstracts on your organization’s blog and your event blog with a link to your collection web site.
-And creating a quick 60-second YouTube video that welcomes authors to contribute can really add some spice to your post.
-For a super tutorial on making great web videos easily you can visit our short how-to video: Improving Your Video for Web Presentations
+- Blog: Write a blog article about your Call for Abstracts on your organization’s blog and your event blog with a link to your collection website.
+Creating a quick 60-second YouTube video that welcomes authors to contribute can also really add some spice to your post.

-—- WikiCFP – which is a Wiki for Calls for Papers (and Workshops, and Journals) and it’s completely free to use.
+—- WikiCFP – a Wiki for Calls for Papers (and Workshops and Journals) that is completely free to use.
 This site seems very popular with the IT and Engineering specialties.

 —- Conference Alerts – another good place to add your event

-- Direct Mail: Send out postcards with the event information and list the collection web site to invite the recipient to participate in your Call.
-However, if your collection URL is long, you may want to consider using ow.ly, bit.ly, or tinyurl.com to shorten the address.
+- Direct Mail: Send out postcards with the event information and list the collection website to invite the recipient to participate in your Call.
+If your collection URL is long, consider using ow.ly, bit.ly, or tinyurl.com to shorten the address.

-These last tips are for those who are so prepared that you’ve gone to the trouble of having a collection system ready for your next event before your current event even opens its doors.
+These last tips are for those who are so prepared that you have a collection system ready for your next event before your current event even opens its doors.

-- At Your Event: Advertise your next event’s information and direct your audience to the new collection web site.
-This can be done via signage, attendee handouts, in the breakout sessions – walk-in slides, in the speaker ready room, etc.
+- At Your Event: Advertise your next event’s information and direct your audience to the new collection website.
+This can be done via signage, attendee handouts or in the breakout sessions through walk-in slides, in the speaker ready room, etc.

-Even following a few of these tips should increase awareness of your Call for Papers, and draw more great contributors into submitting for your publication or event.
-And if you’re short on qualified reviewers of the material, most of these tips can work just as well for enticing them to assist you.
+Even following a few of these tips should increase awareness for your Call for Papers and draw more great contributors into submitting for your publication or event.
+And if you’re short on qualified reviewers, most of these tips can work just as well for enticing them to assist you.